mviljamaa/mviljamaa.github.io/about/index.markdown

 <p> I have no fixed set of tools that I work with, but I have found that the ones that are either commonly used for these kinds of programs are <b>C++</b> (for plug-in work I like the <b>WDL-OL</b> framework) and at the higher level one may use <b>Python</b> (<b>Scipy</b>).
 For audio signal processing I've found <b>FAUST</b> to be a particularly interesting API.
 I'm also finding <b>Pure Data</b> and <b>CSound</b> (particularly because of its large library) useful.
 I also have a Kyma X system.
 The code you will find on this site will be mainly using these.
 I prefer to work and support non-commercial and open source efforts.</p>

 <p> From the <b>Commercial</b> and <b>Open Source</b> sections you can find <b>signal processing software</b> that I have developed and wish to distribute.
 The commercial software is either propietarily licensed (source not available) or available for a fee (e.g. a software library).
-The open source software is hosted in <b>Github</b> and is free access with licenses varying on a project basis.
+The open source software is hosted in <b>Github</b> or similar and is free access with licenses varying on a project basis.
 </p>

 <p>Matti Viljamaa</p>